cdoremus/deno-fresh-oauth/README.md

 ## Using Deno KV to store session and user data

-Deno KV is a simple key-value store recently added to the Deno runtime and coming soon to Deno Deploy.
+Deno KV is a simple key-value store recently added to the Deno runtime and available now by invitation on Deno Deploy.
 Currently, the API has been marked _unstable_, so be aware that some of the code in this article and in the associated demo app may change in the future.

 The basic KV CRUD operations utilize the `set()` (create and update), `get()` (read) and `delete` (delete) functions on the `Deno.Kv` class (see the [Deno.KV API docs](https://deno.land/api@v1.34.0?unstable=&s=Deno.Kv) and the [KV section in the Deno Manual](https://deno.com/manual@v1.34.0/runtime/kv)).
+All KV records are given a `versionstamp` property which is a unique string token assigned at creation and reassigned on update.

-KV is used here to temporarily store session data during the OAuth flow between the call to the authorization URL and the call to get the access token.
+KV is used here to temporarily store session data (state and code verifier) during the OAuth flow between the call to the authorization URL and the call to get the access token.

 KV is also used here to store user information obtained from Github in various ways to facilitate performant queries.
 They include: